Last updated on October 6, 2021

-- With the exception of higher-level tournaments, you are free to reconstruct your deck between matches as you wish using any cards you have opened/drafted for that event.
+- With the exception of higher-level tournaments, you’re free to reconstruct your deck between matches as you wish using any cards you have opened/drafted for that event.

-- You may play any number of cards that you have opened or drafted: there is no “4-of” restriction in Limited play, so you can play as many of a single card you want!
+- You may play any number of cards that you’ve opened or drafted: there is no “4-of” restriction in Limited play, so you can play as many of a single card as you want!

 - Basic lands are provided freely during deck construction.
 As a rule of thumb, never draft a basic land with no other special types or effects.
 There’s no reason to!

-- Sealed Deck: You get 6 booster packs to build a 40+ card deck from.
+You get six booster packs to build a (minimum) 40-card deck from.
 You open and keep all cards in those packs, which become your “pool.”
-Any number of players can participate in a Sealed Deck event, and Prerelease events can have tons of people!
+Any number of players can participate in a Sealed deck event, and prerelease events can have tons of people!

-- Booster Draft: Ideally played with 8 players in a “pod.”
-Each player received 3 booster packs, typically of the same set (in past years, two or even three similar sets may be involved).
+Ideally played with eight players in a “pod.”
+Each player received three booster packs, typically of the same set.
+In past years, though, two or even three similar sets may be involved.
 Please keep in mind that during the draft you are not allowed to talk, signal, or show your cards to other players*.
-After that there is a method all 8 players follow:

 - Look at your pack and select one card from it.